China is helping to prop up the Russian economy. Here's how - KESQ

 “As for China, its eagerness to boost Russia is the latest in a series of moves that reveal yet again that Beijing is an irresponsible actor,” Krach told CNN.

-The two sides are planning to expand that partnership further, including a deal between Gazpro and the China National Petroleum Corporation to supply more gas to China over the next 25 years.
+The two sides are planning to expand that partnership further, including a deal between Gazprom and the China National Petroleum Corporation to supply more gas to China over the next 25 years.

 “With China’s economy opening up in 2023, we can expect a further increase in Russian exports to China, including petroleum and other oil refined products,” said Anna Kireeva, an associate professor at Moscow State Institute of International Relations.